xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

             bulkOperations.replaceOne(query, product, FindAndReplaceOptions.options().upsert());
         });

-        bulkOperations.execute();
+        return bulkOperations.execute();
     }
 }
 ```

-The above bulkUpsert() implementation actually generates a native MongoDB bulkWrite() call (https://www.mongodb.com/docs/manual/reference/method/db.collection.bulkWrite/) and one or multiple replaceOne() calls will be included in the bulkWrite() call.
+The above bulkUpsert() implementation actually generates a native MongoDB [bulkWrite() call](https://www.mongodb.com/docs/manual/reference/method/db.collection.bulkWrite/) and one or multiple replaceOne() calls will be included in the bulkWrite() call.
 Please note each replaceOne() call will perform an upsert operation.

 The data model, Product.java, is pretty much as follows: